bccp/nbodykit/docs/source/algorithms/survey-power.rst

 The :class:`CatalogSource` object responsible for handling these two types of catalogs is the :class:`~nbodykit.source.catalog.fkp.FKPCatalog` class.

+The :class:`~nbodykit.source.catalog.fkp.FKPCatalog` determines the size of the Cartesian box that the  "data" and "randoms" are placed in, which is then also used during the FFT operation.
+By default, the box size is determined automatically from the maximum extent of the "randoms" positions.
+In this automatic case, the size of the box can be artificially extended and padded with zeros via the ``BoxPad`` keyword.
+Users can also specify a desired box size by passing in the ``BoxSize`` keyword.

 Most importantly, the :class:`~nbodykit.source.catalog.fkp.FKPCatalog` object can be converted to a mesh object, :class:`~nbodykit.source.catalogmesh.fkp.FKPCatalogMesh`, via the